General Expectations

 The Physical Education Uniform

-Students in Years 7, 8, 9, and 10 may wear the full Physical Education uniform only on days for which they are timetabled to participate in Physical Education or Drama classes.
+- on days for which they are timetabled to participate in Physical Education, Sport and Recreation or Drama classes

 If a student presents at the College with the wrong uniform without a valid reason, they will be required to change into the correct uniform.
 In such cases parents/carers may be contacted and asked to bring the correct uniform to the College.